Rally to Restore Sanity and/or Fear: Announcement

 Stewart first hinted at the event on the September 7 episode of The Daily Show by declaring that "[he would] have an announcement sometime in the near to not so near future."
 Colbert, in that night's episode of The Report (which aired immediately following The Daily Show), said that he, too, had an announcement to make.
 In the following days, Stewart and Colbert used their shows to hype their respective announcements, competing over whose would be more significant.
 The banter finally culminated with Stewart formally announcing the "Rally to Restore Sanity" on the September 16, 2010 episode of The Daily Show; Colbert followed by announcing the "March to Keep Fear Alive" on the subsequent episode of The Colbert Report.

 Stewart declared that his rally was intended for the majority of Americans, "the 70–80 percenters," who do not hold extreme political views and lack a voice in the media.
 To illustrate the point, he unveiled a mock motto for the rally: "Take it down a notch for America."
 A series of protest sign designs were proposed on the Daily Show featuring messages such as "I disagree with you, but I'm pretty sure you're not Hitler."
 Colbert responded to Stewart's proposal by challenging the theme of Stewart's rally and justifying his own "March to Keep Fear Alive."
 Noting that this was not the time to be reasonable, Colbert declared, "Now is the time for all good men to freak out for freedom!"

 Oprah Winfrey appeared on The Daily Show via video on October 14, 2010, to award the attending audience free airfare to the rally.
 The plane tickets were hidden under the audience members' seats in the same fashion as she has given away prizes to her own audience members on The Oprah Winfrey Show.
 In the episode of the Colbert Report airing immediately afterward, Stephen Colbert also offered tickets to his rally.
-Without Oprah's support to provide airfare, Colbert instead distributed vouchers for the low-cost Chinatown bus from New York City to Washington, D.C.
+Arianna Huffington offered to provide free bus rides to the rally.
 During the show, Colbert also revealed to Stewart that he did not possess a permit to legally organize the "March to Keep Fear Alive," leading Stewart to propose combining the two events into the "Rally to Restore Sanity and/or Fear" that would feature a new combined logo.